 While it’s a joyous celebratory Sunday, it can be stressful to cook without a plan.
 Don’t fret – we’re here to help.
 We’ll make menu planning easy with these simple Instant Pot Easter recipes divided into main dishes including brunch, veggie sides, and sweet treats because indulgence is half the fun of the holidays.

 Planning out the star of the show?
 Steal the spotlight with these main dishes that you can make in your Instant Pot.
 When you’re in charge of creating the perfect centerpiece, the pressure is on!
 Fortunately, these ideas are pretty easy, pretty foolproof, and pretty tasty.

 Sometimes, the gravy is just as exciting – if not more highly anticipated – than the meat itself.
 If that’s the case, this whole chicken recipe will do the trick.
 The recipe is grain-free so it’s perfect for including everyone with dietary restrictions in all of the fun and festive eating without sacrificing flavor.
-Recipe from Nom Nom Paleo.
+Get this recipe on our blog.

 Did you know you can cook sous vide in the Instant Pot?
 This rack of lamb is so easy, and it’s especially convenient to make the night before entertaining.
 They’ll cook through slowly to tender perfection, and you can simultaneously brown them and heat them up to serve in about ten minutes before serving.
 Hands-off, so easy, and so rewarding.
 Recipe from Flo Lum.

 Another lamb idea is to serve up bone-in lamb shanks for the holiday.
 These are fancy and take on that slow-braised flavor that shanks require.
 Fortunately, the IP cuts back on time to about two hours for similar results.
 You won’t be disappointed!
 Recipe from The Foodie Eats.